rakesh-i/ESP32-Autonomous-car/README.md

 If you have done everything  right upto this point your autonomous car is ready for its first autonomous steps.
 * If you are running a good system you can turn up the speed of the car.
 Otherwise reduce the speed of car, so your system has time to process the data and produce predictions.
 * Turn on your car and put it on the track.
-* When car is ready to go run "run.py".
+* When car is ready to go, run "run.py".

 Thats it, now your car should follow the track autonomously.